Raja Kumari: Career

-She has been nominated for an MTV European Music Awards three times for Best India Act.
-She hosted the American Music Awards Pre-Show telecast, alongside Lauren Jaregui.
-Kumari has also been announced as the face of MAC Cosmetics' holiday campaign: #MACStarringYou, in which she appears in adverts and marketing materials around the globe.
-She was a judge on season one of MTV Hustle, a rap battle competition show.
+Kumari was nominated for an MTV European Music Awards three times for Best India Act.
+She released her second EP Bloodline, in February 2019.
+She hosted the American Music Awards of 2019 Pre-Show telecast, alongside Lauren Jaregui.
+Kumari was also announced as the face of MAC Cosmetics' holiday campaign: #MACStarringYou, in which she appears in adverts and marketing materials around the globe.
+In September 2019, she collaborated with rapper Shah Rule on the track "Kaun Hai Tu".
+She was a judge on the first season of MTV Hustle, an Indian rap reality show.

-In 2022, she started her own independent label, Godmother Records.